 The List of Reviewers lists all present, whether standing members or temporary, to provide the full scope of expertise present on that date.
 Lists are posted 30 days before the meeting and are tentative, pending any last minute changes.

 The membership panel is a list of chartered members only.

-- Effects of local, county and state level policies, geographic characteristics, retail outlets, marketing, and other community-level characteristics on substance use behaviors.
+- Effects of local, county and state level policies, retail outlets, marketing, and media strategies on health behaviors and health outcomes.

 Shared Interests and Overlaps

-There are shared interests with Health Disparities and Equity Promotion (HDEP).
-Applications, including intervention studies, which focus on mechanisms and processes underlying health disparities are reviewed in HDEP.
-Applications focusing on outcomes in minority populations where the focus of study is population’s health rather than a study of the disparity are reviewed in CIHB.
+CIHB and Healthcare and Health Disparities (HHD) have shared interests in health disparities and health outcomes.
+Applications that emphasize interventions and/or focus on the mechanisms and processes underlying health disparities in healthcare settings are reviewed in HHD.
+Applications that emphasize outcomes in minority populations where the focus of study is the community’s health or community-level environmental risks rather than a study of the systemic underpinnings of disparity are reviewed in CIHB.

-There are shared interests in risk prevention with the Addiction Risks and Mechanisms (ARM) study section.
-Applications considering community-level factors and outcomes are reviewed in CIHB, and those dealing with nature and etiology of addiction and substance use at the individual level or treatment outcomes at the individual level are reviewed in ARM.
+CIHB and Addiction Risks and Mechanisms (ARM) study section have shared interests in addiction risk prevention.
+Applications considering community-level factors and outcomes are reviewed in CIHB, and those dealing with nature and etiology of addiction and substance use or treatment outcomes at the individual level are reviewed in ARM.

-CIHB has shared interests with the Social Psychology, Personality and Interpersonal Processes (SPIP) Study Section in the social network effects on health with SPIP.
+CIHB and the Social Psychology, Personality and Interpersonal Processes (SPIP) study section have shared interests in the social network effects on health.
 Applications focusing on individual level risk factors, outcomes and perceptions of social networks that do not utilize community based methods are reviewed in SPIP; applications focused on the community level risk factors, outcomes and social networks as macro-level influences on health are reviewed in CIHB.